Attendance Policy and Procedure

 Prosecution under section 444(1A) of the Education Act 1996 If found guilty, parents/carers may be fined up to £2500 and ordered to pay court costs.

 Other court outcomes include community sentences, such as Curfew Orders, Unpaid Work (Community Payback) or a prison sentence of up to three months.
+The court may also impose a Parenting Order.

-Education Supervision Order (ESO) under section 36 of the Children Act 1989 The order is placed on the child and a supervisor from the Local Authority is appointed by the court, to give directions to the child and their parents, with a view to securing that the child is properly educated.
+The local authority must consider applying for an ESO (under section 36 of the Children Act 1989) before prosecuting under s444 Education Act 1996.
+An LA may apply for an ESO instead of, or as well as, proceeding with a prosecution.
+The order is placed on the child, and a supervisor from the LA is appointed by the court, to give directions to the child and their parents with a view to securing that the child is properly educated.
+Parents can be prosecuted if they persistently fail to comply with a direction; if found guilty they may be fined up to £1000.

-• Mental Health, Wellbeing, Special Educational Needs and Disability
+Mental Health, Wellbeing, Special Educational Needs and Disability

-Under the Equality Act 2010, schools are required to make ‘reasonable adjustments’ for disabled pupils (defined as those with a ‘physical or mental impairment which has a substantial and long-term adverse effect on that person’s ability to carry out normal day to day activities.’
+Under the Equality Act 2010, schools are required to make reasonable adjustments for disabled pupils (defined as those with a ‘physical or mental impairment which has a substantial and long-term adverse effect on that person’s ability to carry out normal day to day activities.’
 Some specified medical conditions, HIV, multiple sclerosis and cancer are all considered as disabilities, regardless of their effect.)
 This may include changes to the physical environment, curriculum or the way information is provided, as well as providing auxiliary aids and equipment, or tailored services.
 Failure to make appropriate adjustments may impact on a pupil’s attendance.

 Need Action Contact Information